tianyi-lab/Reflection_Tuning/README.md

 ## Data and Model Weights V2

+In the repo, we name our Selective Reflection-Tuning as the V2 method for simplicity.

 The following table provides a comparison between our recycled models (V2) and baseline models on the AlpacaEval Leaderboard and Huggingface Open LLM Leaderboard. <br>

 The V2 Recycled Alpaca Data and WizardLM data, and the corresponding paper will be released soon.